HIROSE PAPER MFG. CO., LTD.

 What is Nonwoven Fabric?

 Nonwoven fabric is an essential material not only for daily applications such as masks and diapers but also for industrial purposes.
 It has become indispensable in our lives.
-On this page, we will explain in detail what nonwoven fabric is.
+On this page, Hirose Paper Co., Ltd., we have over 60 years of research and development experience, will explain in detail what nonwoven fabric is.

 As the name suggests, nonwoven fabric refers to fabric made without weaving fibers.
 It is created by arranging fibers either randomly or in a specific direction and then bonding them through thermal, chemical, or mechanical processes.
 Compared to woven or knitted fabrics, nonwoven fabric lacks the interwoven structure of threads, giving it distinct functionalities and features that other fabrics do not possess.

-Nonwoven fabric can range from thin, paper-like sheets to thick, mat-like materials, as its density and thickness can be adjusted to suit different applications.
+Nonwoven fabric can range from thin, paper like sheets to thick, mat like materials, as its density and thickness can be adjusted to suit different applications.
 The surface texture also varies significantly depending on the materials and manufacturing methods.
-For instance, cotton or silk create smooth surfaces for garments, while rougher textures suit non-slip mats.
+For example, when softness is a priority as with clothing, smooth materials like cotton or silk are used.
+Conversely, for applications that demand slip resistance such as mats, it is adjusted both the material and the manufacturing process to create a rougher surface.

 Nonwoven fabric is widely used in disposable products and medical hygiene supplies, including:

-Advances in manufacturing technology have also led to high-performance nonwoven fabrics being utilized in:
+Recent advances in manufacturing technology have led to nonwoven fabrics being used more frequently for high-performance applications such as:

 For more detailed information on the applications of nonwoven fabric, please refer to our page on primary applications of nonwoven fabric.